How are TMJ, Lockjaw, and Jaw Lock Related?

 Jaw lock can be treated as part of comprehensive TMJ or TMD treatment that might include physical therapy, medication like muscle relaxants or anti-inflammatories, or oral devices like night guards or dental splints.
 In some cases, oral surgery may be necessary to correct problems with your TMJ and address jaw lock.

-Lockjaw is used synonymously with tetanus because one of the most common symptoms of tetanus is a tightening, stiffening, or “locking” of the jaw.
+Lockjaw is typically used synonymously with tetanus because one of the most common symptoms of tetanus is a tightening, stiffening, or “locking” of the jaw.
 Tetanus produces a potent neurotoxin that affects the nervous system and can cause painful muscle contractions, spasms, and stiffness, including in the muscles of the face and jaw.
 This can cause the temporomandibular joint (TMJ) to tighten and feel “locked.”
 Tetanus itself can be deadly if not treated promptly, but vaccines have made the infection rare in the U.S.

-What Causes Lockjaw?
+What Causes Lockjaw (Tetanus)

-Lockjaw can develop if an open cut or wound becomes infected with tetanus bacteria, which is common in the environment in soil, dust, and manure.
+Lockjaw (tetanus) can develop if an open cut or wound becomes infected with tetanus bacteria, which is common in the environment in soil, dust, and manure.
 Tetanus can enter the body through breaks in the skin such as from burns, puncture wounds, or compound fractures, as well as from surgical procedures, IV drug use, dental infections, and chronic sores or infection.

-Lockjaw feels like a gradual stiffening of the muscles all over the body caused by painful muscle contractions, starting in the neck and jaw.
+Lockjaw (tetanus) feels like a gradual stiffening of the muscles all over the body caused by painful muscle contractions, starting in the neck and jaw.
 It is typically felt equally on both sides of the jaw and can peak within a few hours of its sudden onset.
 In addition to a locked jaw, individuals with a tetanus infection will also experience spasms in the chest, heart, face, stomach, back, extremities, and other voluntary muscles of the body.
 Breathing, swallowing, and speaking may become difficult, and fever, changes in blood pressure and heart rate, and irritability are all common.

 The symptoms of lockjaw (tetanus) can include: